Implications of dark matter cascade decay from DAMPE, HESS, Fermi-LAT and AMS02 data: Fit to DAMPE , Fermi-LAT, H.E.S.S. AMS02

+Noted that more complicated Galactic spectral shape in cosmic rays are generally possible.
+For instance, a rising deviation from a simple power-law at several hundred GV in proton and light nuclei spectra, as measured by AMS02~\citep{Aguilar:2016kjl,Aguilar:2015ctt}, Advanced Thin Ionization Calorimeter (ATIC,~\cite{Panov:2011ak}), Cosmic Ray Energetics And Mass (CREAM, \citet{Yoon:2017qjx}) and other experiments.
+A Galactic broken power-law spectrum with a down-turn at TeV could reduce the requirement on DM contribution.
+However, such astrophysical hypotheses~\citep{Fang:2017tvj} will also need consolidation in future studies.
+In this work, we restrict to the simple power-law case for the DM hypothesis as it assumes the fewest degrees of freedom for the non-DM spectral components.

+Thus our fitting parameter set is composed of the following: \be \{ D_0, \rho_0, \delta; \phi_0, \delta_{\rm e}; f_{\rm HESS}, \tau(\Gamma_i) \}, \ee where the first five parameters model the particle diffusion and the Galactic $e^\pm$ background. $f_{\rm HESS}$ represents the spectral shift in H.E.S.S. data due to energy scaling uncertainty, and $\tau$ is the DM decay lifetime that determines the magnitude of signal rate.
+Note $\tau$ may contain multiple (free) partial widths $\Gamma_i$ in case of mixed channels.
+Depending on the shape of the DM signal spectrum, the best-fit diffusion and background parameters may vary between different decay channels: for example, the Galactic electron spectral power index $\delta_{\rm e}=-2.56$ in a fit with 8 TeV $4\mu$ channel can shift to $\delta_{\rm e}=-2.62$ in a fit with the 8 TeV mixed $4\mu,4b$ channel, indicating that a softer background spectrum fits better for the latter.
+Therefore we do not assume preferred parameter values, and these parameters are determined each time by fitting to the $e^\pm$ data sets.

-We adopt the parameter range and scan approach in Ref.~\cite{Barger:2009yt} that we first obtained by using the propagated $e^\pm$ spectra on a grid on the five propagation and injection parameters.
-Then we use an interpolated total $e^\pm$ and position fraction spectra to fit the combined data sets.
-The best-fit spectra are shown in Fig.~\ref{fig:best_fit} and the goodness of fits are listed in Table~\ref{tab:fit}.
+Following~\citet{Barger:2009yt}, we first obtain the propagated Galactic and signal $e^\pm$ spectra on a grid on the five propagation and injection parameters.
+Then we interpolate the total $e^\pm$ and position fraction spectra to fit the combined $e^\pm$ data.
+The best-fit spectra are shown later in Fig.~\ref{fig:best_fit} and \ref{fig:best_fit_mixed}, and the goodness of fits are listed in Table~\ref{tab:fit}.